Reserve Your Tickets Here

 Artist Anna Marie Pavlik

 Anna Marie Pavlik grew up in Minnesota.
-After obtaining a B.A. in Fine Art from the University of Minnesota, a drafting certificate from St Paul Vocational School, a B.S. in Mechanical Engineering, from St. Paul Vocational School, she eventually set up her own studio.
-Focusing on the copper etching and stratograph (a layered monoprint process) Anna Marie produced several bodies of work exploring narrative themes.
+After obtaining a B.A. in Fine Art from the University of Minnesota, a drafting certificate from St Paul Vocational School, a B.S. in Mechanical Engineering, and work with 3M Company in Austin, Texas, she eventually set up her own studio.
+Focusing on copper etching and stratograph (a layered monoprint process) Anna Marie produced several bodies of work exploring narrative themes.
 She has lived in Frankfort, Kentucky for 9 years.

 The evening includes a wine & cheese reception.
 Authors will